Amherst-Development/bungalo-ui-legos/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm docz:dev`

+Runs the documentation in development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If port 3000 is taken, it will bump it up to 3001.

+The page reloads if you make edits.
+You can find the [Docz documentation here](https://www.docz.site/documentation)

 ### `npm test`